 The operator presence switch is part of the vehicle safety system.
 DO NOT rely on the switch as the only method to prevent vehicle movement.
-ALWAYS turn the start switch OFF, place the direction control switch in the center OFF position, and set the park brake when leaving the approved operator position.
+ALWAYS turn the start switch OFF, place the Shift Lever in the center OFF position, and set the park brake when leaving the approved operator position.